 Purists tend to mix their Alabama Slammers with ice in a cocktail shaker, garnishing it with a Maraschino cherry and slice of orange.
 The classic serve is in a Collins glass (a tall, straight-sided glass).

 If making just one Alabama Slammer I add the ingredients together in a long-stemmed gin glass, stir them and then add ice.
 I tend to dispense with the garnish.
 Who needs to faff about chopping fruit when there’s drinking to be done?

 When mixing for friends, I simply multiply the quantities by the number of people present.
 I blend the ingredients together in a pitcher with ice.

+If you like gin cocktails and fruity drinks this may well be one for you to try.
 I hope you enjoy making your Alabama Slammer.
 Feel free to leave a comment below to share how you get on or if you have suggestions on how to take the mix to the next level.

 Photographs illustrating this post are by Why Eye Photography.